awsdocs/amazon-connect-admin-guide/doc_source/troubleshooting.md

 #### Using AWS Direct Connect<a name="using-directconnect"></a>

 AWS Direct Connect can help solve for latency and poor call quality between your edge router and AWS resources\.
 It also allows you to configure your edge router to redirect AWS traffic across dedicated fiber rather than traversing the public WAN\.
 This allows for a durable, consistent connection rather than relying on your ISP to dynamically route requests to AWS resources\.
-Keep in mind that this does not solve issues with the private LAN/WAN traversal to your edge router like hub\-and\-spoke network architecture\.
+Keep in mind that this does not solve issues with the private LAN/WAN traversal to your edge router\.

 ### Using Amazon Connect in a VDI Environment<a name="using-ccp-vdi"></a>